 It has now become our primary focus at the center.

 Hidden within every difficult life experience there is always a ‘gift’.

 Sometimes it just takes a little while to figure out what it is…..

-Our work, developing and improving Dreamglade and helping as many people as possible to heal themselves, continues to this day.
+Our work, developing and improving Dreamglade and helping as many people as possible to do some deep healing on themselves, continues to this day.